-^{16c} Auditors of public interest entities and other entities in the financial sector, pension schemes and charities have a statutory responsibility, subject to compliance with legislation relating to "tipping off" (see paragraph A21-1), to report matters that are likely to be of material significance to the regulator.
+^{16c} Auditors of public interest entities and other entities in the financial sector, pension schemes and charities have a statutory responsibility, subject to compliance with legislation relating to 'tipping off' (see paragraph A21-1), to report matters that are likely to be of material significance to the regulator.

-- A29-3.
-The procedures and guidance in Section B of this ISA (UK)1a can be adapted to circumstances in which the auditor of other types of entity identifies or suspects non-compliance with laws and regulations which the auditor is under a statutory duty to report. - A30.
+- A30.
 In other cases, the relevant ethical requirements may require the auditor to determine whether reporting identified or suspected non-compliance with laws and regulations to an appropriate authority outside the entity is an appropriate action in the circumstances.
 For example, the IESBA Code requires the auditor to take steps to respond to identified or suspected non-compliance with laws and regulations and determine whether further action is needed, which may include reporting to an appropriate authority outside the entity.17 The IESBA Code explains that such reporting would not be considered a breach of the duty of confidentiality under the IESBA Code.18 - A31.
 Even if law, regulation or relevant ethical requirements do not include requirements that address reporting identified or suspected non-compliance, they may provide the auditor with the right to report identified or suspected non-compliance to an appropriate authority outside the entity.
 For example, when auditing the financial statements of financial institutions, the auditor may have the right under law or regulation to discuss matters such as identified or suspected non-compliance with laws and regulations with a supervisory authority. - A32.
 In other circumstances, the reporting of identified or suspected non-compliance with laws and regulations to an appropriate authority outside the entity may be precluded by the auditor's duty of confidentiality under law, regulation or relevant ethical requirements. - A33.
 The determination required by paragraph 29 may involve complex considerations and professional judgments.
 Accordingly the auditor may consider consulting internally (e.g., within the firm or a network firm) or on a confidential basis with a regulator or professional body (unless doing so is prohibited by law or regulation or would breach the duty of confidentiality).
 The auditor may also consider obtaining legal advice to understand the auditor's options and the professional or legal implications of taking any particular course of action.